Kulshedra: Battles with Dragùa

 Dragùa, sometimes called drangue or drangoni, is the male conqueror of the female monster kulshedra, whom he must fight to the death in collective beliefs.
 Their prime aim in life is to combat and slay Kulshedras.
 They thus spend much of their youth exercising and running around, so as to learn how to avoid kulshedra's urine and milk.
 When they sense a Kulshedra approaching, dragùas "go completely berserk and their souls depart from their bodies in preparation for the coming battle".
 When a human is attacked the dragùa will "fly to their assistance and slay kulshedra by pelting it with cudgels, ploughs, yokes, lances and stones, and even with uprooted trees and houses.
 Such attacks are seen by humans as lightning".
 Heavy thunderstorms are thought to be the result of the battle.

 The dragùas, even as infants, use the cradle to shield themselves from kulshedra's attacks, which consist of her urine and poisonous milk from her breasts.
-They also use this cradle as weapons.
+They also use this cradle as a weapon.

 In the Northern Albania, the two are envisioned as battling perpetually in the bend of the Drani River in the Northern Mountain Range.
 But some folklore speaks of the dragùa accomplishing kulshedra's destruction by drowning, and in Central Albania, the hero is said to have drowned her, knocking her unconscious by throwing trees and boulders at her, and afterwards drowning her in Shkumbin, a river in central Albania.

 Dragùas are not the only beings said to have defeated Kulshedra.
 There are multiple folktales (see: Folktales and other stories with Kulshedra) in which saints and folktale heroes not identified as dragùa have defeated Kulshedra.